All staff at Croft academy take the safety of our pupils very seriously.

 ‘E-safety' is a high priority for the school, and forms part of the safeguarding practices in school.
 Every school must have a designated 'E-safety Officer'.

-At Croft Academy, Miss Crisp is the E-Safety Leader and any concerns regarding the misuse of technology should be reported to her.
+At Croft Academy, Miss Crisp and Miss Kausar are the E-Safety Leads and any concerns regarding the misuse of technology should be reported to her.